ElishaPhillips/K-Means-DeepTree-Wisconsin-Breast-Cancer-Diagnostics/README.md

-# Predictive Analysis for Breast Cancer Diagnostics
+# K-Means Clustering and Analyzing Random Forest Algorithms in Python with JupyterLab
-### K-Means Clustering and Random Forest Algorithms in Python with JupyterLab
+### Predictive Analysis for Breast Cancer Diagnostics

 ####  Source
 This dataset was pulled from Kaggle, and comprises a set of nuclei features for breast tumor diagnosis.